Freeview (New Zealand): Finance

 Freeview is the second digital TV system attempted by the government.
 The first, in 2000, cost NZ$6.8 million.

 The government will pay up to NZ$25 million and provide free radio spectrum, estimated to be worth up to NZ$10 million during the transition to digital; the companies involved will pay the remaining $50 million.
 Canterbury TV estimates it will need to pay NZ$1 million a year if it joins Freeview.
 The government claims a NZ$230 million benefit to the economy.

 Competition

 Sky had a decoder rental package where free-to-air channels similar to the ones available on Freeview were available for a low monthly fee.
-In 2006, around 90,000 people used this service, generally those who couldn't get a high quality signal from analogue terrestrial television.
+In 2006, around 90,000 people used this service, generally those who could not get a high quality signal from analogue terrestrial television.
 Sky has been relatively unaffected by the launch of Freeview.
 Because both services use Optus D1, a Sky dish can be used to receive Freeview, but a separate set-top box is required.